romsson/dragit/README.md

 ####`dragit.target`

 * Functions related to the target manipulation
+* Transition between focus and target

 ####`dragit.focus`

-* Functiosn related to the focus manipulation
+* Functions related to the focus manipulation